leonsarmiento/noiseAUD_based_volcadrum_puredata/README.md

 # noiseAUD_based_volcadrum_puredata
 Pure Data sequencers based on the original work of noiseAUD for the Volca Drum.

-This is a repository of Pure Data sequencers based on the original work of noiseAUD.
+This is a repository of Pure Data sequencers based on the original work of noiseAUD, but modified and expanded in some cases.

 These are variations and derivations of noiseAUD sequencer for the KORG Volca Drum, but for: